-Overall occupancy decreased to 86.6%, from 93.8% over the same period last year.
-Vacancy rates are higher compared to the previous year for two main reasons: management's decision to move rents immediately to market rents on turnovers beginning in the last quarter of 2009 and a more selective review process of tenant applications has been introduced by property management.
-Management is of the view that the higher than normal vacancy rates will be of a short term nature and that when improvements are made to the suites and common areas the Trust will obtain the market rent that it desires while attracting a more stable tenant base.
+Overall economic vacancy was 6.1% for September 2010 compared to 5.3% over the same period last year.
+Vacancy rates are slightly higher compared to the previous year for two main reasons: management's decision to move rents immediately to market rent on turnovers beginning in the last quarter of 2009 and a more selective review process of tenant applications has been introduced by property management.
+Management has previously stated that it is of the view that the higher than normal vacancy rates would be of a short term nature and that when improvements are made to the suites and common areas the Trust will obtain the market rent that it desires while attracting a more stable tenant base.
+The increased rents and reduction in vacancies that InterRent REIT is now achieving supports and strengthens this belief.
 This is part of the Trust's repositioning strategy to maximize rental revenues and to drive value for all stakeholders.

-The decrease in the occupancy rate in the short term is expected as management is:
+The decrease in the occupancy rate in the short term was expected as management has:

-- 1. being proactive in evicting tenants that are not desireable based on our repositioning strategy; - 2. ensuring units are properly repaired and maintained before being rented to new tenants; and, - 3. more selective of the tenants it rents to (which is part of our more stringent screening criteria and credit review process).
+- 1. been proactive in evicting tenants that are not desirable based on our repositioning strategy; - 2. ensured units are properly repaired and maintained before being rented to new tenants; and, - 3. been more selective of the tenants it rents to (which is part of our more stringent screening criteria and credit review process).